LMASchalk/MAM09A2/README.md

 ### Conventional machine learning

 ### Deep learning
+For the deep learning approach a Convolutional Neural Net (CNN) was used.
+It consists of a simple architecture of two feature extraction blocks (nn.Conv2d + nn.ReLU + nn.MaxPool2d) and a classifier block (nn.Flatten + nn.Linear + nn.ReLU + nn.Linear).
+See below for an overview of the architecture.

+The feature extraction blocks finds features within the image, in this case set to 32 at the first block and 64 at the second.
+These are patterns in the images that are learnt, for instance lines, shapes etc. For a single image you can extract these features and see them in a feature map, see image below.

 ## About the dataset
 The dataset consists of 109,309 images of retinal Optical Coherence Tomography (OCT) from the OctMNIST dataset.
 These are 2D grayscale images and are available in multiple resolutions, however in this project 244x244 will be used.
 The dataset consists of a Training,Validation,Test split of (97,477 / 10,832 / 1,000).
 To see the original paper on this dataset see: Kermany D, Goldbaum M, Cai W et al. Identifying Medical Diagnoses and Treatable Diseases by Image-Based Deep Learning.
 Cell.
 2018; 172(5):1122-1131. doi:10.1016/j.cell.2018.02.010. https://www.cell.com/cms/10.1016/j.cell.2018.02.010/asset/17bdc187-16b7-4a49-acea-f982b88d3b89/main.assets/gr2_lrg.jpg